aime-team/aime-mlc/aime-mlc-installation-guide.md

 ### Uninstall AIME MLC

-In case you want to uninstall AIME MLC, juste remove the path from the .bashrc file and delete the folder where you cloned the aime-ml-containers files, in this example, /home/$USER/aime-mlc.
+In case you want to uninstall AIME MLC, juste remove the path from the .bashrc file and delete the folder where you cloned the aime-mlc files, in this example, /home/$USER/aime-mlc.

 Before that, we would recommend to remove all previous created MLCs by using mlc remove container_name.